 1. Who is responsible for your personal information?

 ESCMID, Gerbergasse 14, 4001 Basel, Switzerland, is responsible for your personal information provided to us or collected by us during the course of our business and through our Event websites.

 2. How we collect and use your personal information

 We collect and process your personal information as follows:

 2.1 Organization, development and execution of the Events and administration of memberships

 We collect personal information about attendees, participants, speakers, chairpersons, sponsors, endorsers and other third parties, as part of the organization, development and execution of the Events.

-In order to provide you with our services for registered users and members, ESCMID collects and stores personal data from its registered users and members.
-We only collect information that is required for the specific Events ESCMID offers.
+In order to provide you with our services for registered users and members, ESCMID collects and stores personal data from its registered users and members, in particular when you apply for a membership.
+We only collect information that is required to become a member or for the specific Events ESCMID offers.
+Mandatory information is marked with an asteriks or a similar marking in the respective form.
 ESCMID stores this information in secured databases and makes sure to delete outdated user data ultimately.

 The types of personal information we may collect for this purpose include your name, contact details (such as your address, e-mail address, telephone and mobile numbers), your date of birth, the name of the organisation you work for, the contact details of your organisation, your curriculum vitae, references, and other information with which you provide us to participate, attend, speak, chair, sponsor, endorse or otherwise support the Events, as well as information of all kind from correspondence, and interactions with us relating to the Events.